-What You Need to Know About Medications for Depression
+What You Need to Know to Make an Informed Treatment Decision

-While antidepressant drugs such as Prozac increase serotonin levels in the brain, this doesn’t mean that depression is caused by a serotonin shortage.
+While antidepressant drugs increase serotonin levels in the brain, this doesn’t mean that depression is caused by a serotonin shortage.
 After all, aspirin may cure a headache, but that doesn’t mean headaches are caused by an aspirin deficiency.
-Furthermore, many studies contradict the chemical imbalance theory of depression.

 Side effects of SSRIs (selective serotonin reuptake inhibitors)